oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 #### 3.1.4.2 Selection and Use of JADN Compound Types

-Each of the compound types is a *container*, a named group of related items such as the latitude and longitude of a geographic coordinate, or the set of properties of an object.
-In addition to its individual items, every container has *multiplicity* attributes, including limits on the number of items, whether the items have a sequential ordering, and whether duplicate items are allowed.
+As described in Section 4.2.2 of the JADN Specification, each of the compound types defines a *collection* of related items such as the latitude and longitude of a geographic coordinate, or the set of properties of an object.
+In addition to its individual items, every collection has *multiplicity* attributes, including limits on the number of items, whether the items have a sequential ordering, and whether duplicate items are allowed.